IinjyI/Kruskal-MST/README.md

 # Kruskal's Algorithm MST
-Implementing Kruskal's algorithm with C++ to generate MST.
+Implementing Kruskal's algorithm along with insertion sort in C++ to generate Minimum spanning tree and calculate its cost.

 - ### Important notes:
   - `Release`: